-I've been using AI keyboards for a while now, and they've totally changed how I write on mobile.
-No more embarrassing typos in important texts or spending ages crafting the perfect email response while on the go.
-Let's dive into how you can set this up too!
+I've been using AI keyboards for a few years now, and they've fundamentally changed how I communicate on mobile.
+No more embarrassing typos in important texts or spending ages crafting the perfect email response while commuting.
+The difference is night and day.
+Let's dive into how you can set this up and join the revolution.

 What exactly is CleverType?
 And why would you want it on your phone anyway?

-CleverType is an AI keyboard for mobile devices that replaces your standard keyboard with one powered by artificial intelligence.
-Unlike regular keyboards that just correct simple spelling mistakes, CleverType can help rewrite entire sentences, fix grammar problems, adjust the tone of your writing, and even generate content based on simple prompts.
+CleverType is an AI keyboard for mobile devices that replaces your standard keyboard with one powered by advanced artificial intelligence.
+Unlike traditional keyboards that only catch basic spelling errors, CleverType leverages the latest language models to rewrite entire paragraphs, fix complex grammar issues, adjust tone on the fly, and generate contextually appropriate content from brief prompts.

 Some reasons people love using CleverType: